Huntley Gordon (racing driver)

+Huntley Lennox Gordon (September 5, 1882 – December 15, 1967) was an American racing driver and cattle rancher.

+Biography

+Gordon was born in Minneapolis and raised in California, the son of Hanford Lennox Gordon and Mary Louise Carpenter Gordon.
+His father was a Union Army veteran of the American Civil War and a real estate developer in Southern California.

-Huntley Lennox Gordon (September 5, 1883 – December 15, 1967) was an American racing driver and dairy farmer.
-Gordon made six American Championship Car Racing starts on the west coast in 1914 and 1915.
-His best finish was 5th place in the 1914 race on the road course in Corona, California.
+Gordon was a dealer for the Stearns Motor Car Company.
+He made six American Championship Car Racing starts on the west coast in 1914 and 1915.
+His best finish was fifth place in the 1914 race on the road course in Corona, California.
 He drove a Mercer in all of his race starts.

-Family
+Later in life, he owned a horse and cattle ranch, and entered some of his horses in races.

-Gordon was the grandfather of off-road racer "Baja" Bob Gordon and great-grandfather of CART and NASCAR racer Robby Gordon, and off-road racer Beccy Gordon.
+Gordon married three times, and had three children.
+He died in 1967, at the age of 85, on his ranch near Chino.
+He was the grandfather of off-road racer "Baja" Bob Gordon and great-grandfather of CART and NASCAR racer Robby Gordon, and off-road racer Beccy Gordon.